Exocet AM 39

 thingiverse

-The Exocet is a French-built anti-ship missile whose various versions can be launched from surface vessels, submarines, helicopters and fixed-wing aircraft.
-In 1982, during the Falklands War, Argentine Navy Dassault-Breguet Super Étendard warplanes carrying the AM39 Air Launched version of the Exocet caused damage which sank the Royal Navy destroyer HMS Sheffield on 4 May 1982.
-Two Exocets then struck the 15,000-ton merchant ship Atlantic Conveyor on 25 May.
-Two MM38 ship-to-ship Exocet missiles were removed from the old destroyer ARA Seguí, a retired US Navy Allen M. Sumner-class vessel and transferred to an improvised launcher for land use, a technically challenging task which also required reprogramming.
-One of these was fired at, and caused damage to, the destroyer HMS Glamorgan on 12 June.
+The Exocet is a French-built anti-ship missile that can be launched from various platforms, including surface vessels, submarines, helicopters, and fixed-wing aircraft.
+In 1982, during the Falklands War, Argentine Navy Dassault-Breguet Super Étendard warplanes carrying AM39 Air Launched versions of the Exocet inflicted damage that sank the Royal Navy destroyer HMS Sheffield on May 4, 1982.
+Two Exocets then struck the 15,000-ton merchant ship Atlantic Conveyor on May 25.
+Two MM38 ship-to-ship Exocet missiles were extracted from the old destroyer ARA Seguí, a retired US Navy Allen M. Sumner-class vessel, and transferred to an improvised launcher for land use, a technically complex task that also required reprogramming.
+One of these was fired at, and caused damage to, the destroyer HMS Glamorgan on June 12.

 Download Model from thingiverse